lathika mohanraj

 Name of Grant Role Funding Agency Period

-Investigation of Psychosocial Biomarkers and Transplant Outcomes in Hematopoietic Stem Cell Transplantation Recipients PI American Cancer Society 9/23 - 8/24
+Investigation of Psychosocial Biomarkers and Transplant Outcomes in Hematopoietic Stem Cell Transplantation Recipients PI Oncology Nursing Foundation 1/25 - 12/26

 Professional Service

-Mohanraj serves on the board of International Society for Nurses in Genetics (ISONG) and is the past-president of the Oncology Nursing Society, Richmond Chapter.
-She is an active member of American Society for Transplantation and Cellular Therapy (ASTCT), Multinational Association of Supportive Care in Cancer (MASCC) and Southern Nursing Research Society (SNRS).
+Mohanraj serves as the vice-chair of the Biobehavioral SIG - American Society for Transplantation and Cellular Therapy.
+She has served on the board of International Society for Nurses in Genetics (ISONG) and is the past-president of the Oncology Nursing Society (ONS), Richmond Chapter.
+She is an active member of ONS, Multinational Association of Supportive Care in Cancer (MASCC) and Southern Nursing Research Society (SNRS).
 She is also a member of the Nursing and Health Professions Protocol Review and Oversight Committee at VCU Health.